apex/log/Readme.md

 # log

 Package log implements a simple structured logging API designed with few assumptions.

+## about

-Designed for centralized logging solutions such as Kinesis which require encoding and decoding before fanning-out to handlers.
+This package is designed for centralized logging solutions such as Kinesis which require encoding and decoding before fanning-out to handlers.
+The API is very similar to Logrus, however does not make the same formatting assumptions which make it difficult to marshal/unmarshal an entry over the wire.

-You may use this package with inline handlers, much like Logrus, however a centralized solution is recommended so that apps do not need to be re-deployed to add or remove logging service providers.
+You may use this package just like Logrus, with inline handlers, however it's recommended that a centralized solution is used.
+This allows you to filter, add, or remove logging service providers or "sinks" without re-configuring and re-deploying dozens of applications.
+This is especially important when using AWS Lambda which encourages many small programs.

 # License